Shalem College: Academics

 Shalem College has pioneered the use of a mandatory Core Curriculum for all students alongside a choice of major concentrations.
-Its 'David and Judith Lobel Core Curriculum', the centerpiece of the college’s academic community, includes courses in philosophy, history, literature, the natural and social sciences, literature, and the fine arts.
+Its 'David and Judith Lobel Core Curriculum', the centerpiece of the college’s academic community, includes courses in philosophy, history, literature, the natural and social sciences, and the fine arts.
 It emphasizes the classic texts of both Judaism and Islam (the Hebrew Bible, the Talmud, and the Koran, among others) and courses on Zionism and the history of the wider Middle East - subjects the college deems essential to meaningful citizenship in a modern Jewish state and active participation in Israel’s diverse society.
 The college also encourages the reading of primary sources.
 Most courses in the Lobel Core are taught in seminars of no more than 25 students.

 After their first year, students choose one of three majors: the Interdisciplinary Program in Philosophy and Jewish Thought (IPJ), the Program in Middle Eastern and Islamic Studies (MEIS), or the Program in Strategy, Diplomacy, and Security (SDS).
-An additional major, in economics and policy, is planned for the coming years.
+An additional major, in economics and public policy, is planned for the coming years.

 In the Middle Eastern and Islamic Studies program significant emphasis is placed on Arabic studies, including bi-weekly practical exercises with Arabic speakers and intensive summer programs.
 Arabic-speaking students are offered Persian language studies.
 In the Strategy, Diplomacy, and Security program, students also engage in simulations and war games, in which they are required to take on the roles of decision-makers.

 The language of instruction at Shalem is Hebrew, although students are required to demonstrate a level of English proficiency as a condition of their admittance.

-Extracurricular Program

-Students at Shalem Academic Center are involved in a variety of community projects, including: the Shvil Yisrael Library, a joint project between the Israel Nature and Parks Authority, Shalem Academic Center, and "Meeting for Israel" and the renovation of apartments for welfare families around the campus.

-Graduates of the Shalem Academic Center continue on to advanced degrees at universities in Israel and abroad and integrate into government offices, non-profit organizations and social enterprises, in education, culture and media, high-tech and the business sector.

-In addition, as part of the curriculum, 'Shalem time' meetings are held with intellectuals, public figures, politicians and researchers, to discuss their lives and work.
-Among the personalities who were hosted were Haim Guri, Eva Illoz, David Grossman, Sayed Kashua, Uzi Arad, Naomi Hazan and Rabbi Adina Bar-Shalom.